-2.3 Invasive and Non-Native Species
+3.1.3 Invasive and Non-Native Species

 A total of eleven Idaho Noxious Weeds have been identified on the INL.
-Of those, only musk thistle (Carduus nutans) and Canada thistle (Cirsium arvense) presently occur in the projected road corridors.
+Of those, only musk thistle (Carduus nutans) and Canada thistle (Cirsium arvense) were reported by Vilord et al (2005) to occur in the projected road corridors.
 In a literature survey, Pyke (1999) identified 46 exotic species that are weeds capable of invading sagebrush steppe ecosystems, with as many as 20 of these classed as highly invasive and competitive.
 Other significant non-native and/or invasive plants found on or near the proposed road corridors include cheatgrass (Bromus tectorum), Russian thistle (Salsola kali), halogeton (Halogeton glomeratus), tumble mustard (Sysimbrium altissimum) and crested wheatgrass (Agropyron cristatum, A. desertorum, A. sibericum).

 Musk thistle and Canada thistle are both very common noxious weeds on the INL.
-Canada thistle appeared only once in the survey, along the East Powerline road.
+Canada thistle appeared only once in the survey, along T-25 (Vilord et al. 2005).
 Canada thistle is extremely difficult to control in that it reproduces from both seed and rootstock (Sheley and Petroff 1999).
 Musk thistle is more readily controlled, but requires persistent management.

-Musk thistle is present on 33 percent of East Powerline road segments.
-It occurs on 62 percent of T-24 road segments.
+Musk thistle is present on 33 percent of the T-25 segments.
+It also occurred on 62 percent of the T-24 road segments (Vilord et al. 2005).

 Non-native species also present a challenge in disturbed areas.
 They establish very quickly and successfully compete with the native species.
-Cheatgrass is present on 98 percent of both the East Powerline road segments and T-24 segments.
-Halogeton is present on 98 percent of East Powerline road segments, but on only 64 percent of T-24 segments.
+Cheatgrass was present on 98 percent of both the T-25 segments and T-24 segments (Vilord et al. 2005).
+Halogeton was present on 98 percent of the T-25 segments, but on only 64 percent of the T-24 segments (Vilord et al. 2005).
 These non-native annual species are very quick to colonize any new disturbance and are very difficult to eradicate once they are present.
 Most non-native annuals produce large amounts of seed every year and the seeds remain viable for long periods of time.

-Although only two noxious weed species were found in this survey, it is possible that others were present in the survey corridor.
-Due to the time frame of the survey, many plants had already senesced.
+Although only two noxious weed species were found in the survey by Vilord et al. (2005), it is possible that others were present in the survey corridor.
+Due to the time frame of that survey, many plants had already senesced.
 For example, it would be very easy to miss the knapweeds.
-Dry, dead knapweeds could easily resemble native asters.
-Because the surveys were conducted so late in the year, it is not possible to guarantee other noxious weed species are not present in the project area.
+Dry, dead knapweeds easily resemble native asters.
+Because the surveys were conducted so late in the year, it is not possible to guarantee other noxious weed species were not present in the project area.

-2.4 Sensitive Plant Species
+3.1.4 Sensitive Plant Species

-A list of the sensitive plant species that have the potential to occur within the area affected by an upgrade of either the East Powerline road or T-24 was compiled using data from the Idaho CDC (2005).
+A list of the sensitive plant species that have the potential to occur within the area affected by an upgrade of either T-25 or T-24 was compiled using data from the Idaho CDC (2009).
 All sensitive species known to occur in Butte, Custer, Jefferson, Bonneville and Bingham counties were considered.
 Species with habitat requirements similar to the conditions occurring around the affected area were included in the list.
 Sensitive species that were not included in the list were discounted because the habitat around the affected area was not suitable due to topography, soils, or climate.
-Both vegetation plots (see Section 2.1) and road survey segments (see Section 1.3) were surveyed for the six species in the potentially occurring sensitive species list.
-Table 4 lists sensitive plant species for which suitable habitat is present on or around the affected area.
+Table 3 lists sensitive plant species for which suitable habitat is present on or around the affected area.